babel/babel/packages/babel-plugin-proposal-object-rest-spread/README.md

 `boolean`, defaults to `false`.

 Enabling this option will use `Object.assign` directly instead of the Babel's `extends` helper.
-Keep in mind that this flag only applies when `loose: true`.

 ##### Example